 The CPL requires each county to have a standing child fatality review team, although two or more counties may appoint a single review team for those counties.

-The Law also requires the DHS to establish a multi-agency, multidisciplinary advisory committee to identify and make recommendations on policy and statutory changes pertaining to child fatalities and to guide statewide prevention, education, and training efforts.
+The Law also requires the DHS to establish a multiagency, multidisciplinary advisory committee to identify and make recommendations on policy and statutory changes pertaining to child fatalities and to guide statewide prevention, education, and training efforts.

-The bill would require a review team and the advisory committee to include a representative of the local court.
+The bills require a review team to include a representative of the local court, and require the advisory committee to include a representative of a State or local court.

-The CPL requires the advisory committee to publish an annual report on child fatalities, using an annual compilation of child fatalities reported by the State Registrar under the Public Health Code and data received from the child fatality review teams.
+The CPL requires the advisory committee to prepare an annual report on child fatalities, using an annual compilation of child fatalities reported by the State Registrar under the Public Health Code and data received from the child fatality review teams.
 The report must include information specified in the Law, and the DHS must transmit it to the Governor and the legislative committees with jurisdiction over child protection matters.
+Under the bills, beginning December 31, 2012, the advisory committee must write an annual report on child fatalities reviewed during the previous year, using the information already specified in the CPL as well as data received from the citizen review panel.

-The bill would require the advisory committee to transmit the final report to the DHS by December 31 of each year.
-The DHS would have to ensure publication of the report not less than 30 or more than 60 days after the advisory committee transmitted it to the DHS.
+The bills require the advisory committee to transmit the final report to the DHS by December 31 of each year.
+The DHS must ensure publication of the report not less than 30 or more than 60 days after the advisory committee transmits it to the DHS.

-In addition, the bill would require the citizen review panel to review each child fatality involving allegations of child abuse or neglect for each child who, at the time of death or within the preceding 12 months, was under the jurisdiction of the family court in an abuse or neglect case.
+In addition, the bills require the citizen review panel to review each child fatality involving allegations of child abuse or neglect for each child who, at the time of death or within the preceding 12 months, was under the jurisdiction of the family court in an abuse or neglect case.